Urgency and scarcity.

 Most retailers have a vague idea of what they mean and how to use them.
 But how do you actually hone in on the techniques guaranteed to boost your sales?

-Done well, urgency can build engagement, boost conversion rates and even positively impact customer loyalty.
+Done well, urgency can build engagement, boost desktop conversion rates, helps in mobile conversion optimization and even positively impact customer loyalty.
 Done poorly, the complete opposite is true.

 In this post, we want to cover 14 of the best techniques for creating more urgency on your ecommerce product pages.
 Even if you only pick two or three that are a fit for your store, the results can be dramatic.